The 10 most expensive materials on Earth

 Have you ever wondered what the ten most expensive materials on Earth are?
-We have scoured the internet to answer this very question, as best we can.
-We beg your forgiveness in advance if we have missed any, after all, we are only human.
+Well, wonder no longer, as we have scoured the internet to answer this question as best we can.

 Antimatter is by far the most expensive material on Earth.
-Although only very small amounts have ever been produced, there is currently no way of storing it.
-It requires the highly sophisticated technology found at places like CERN to even dream of "making it".
-Today, a gram of antimatter is sold for approximately 80 trillion.
+Although only very small amounts have ever been produced, there is currently no way of storing them.

 Currently, two varieties exist, endohedral metallofullerenes and non-metal doped fullerenes.